jadrs/biotracker/README.md

 * **--operator** {log, dog} (default: log)

-Blob detection operator: [Laplacian-of-Gaussian](https://en.wikipedia.org/wiki/Blob_detection#The_Laplacian_of_Gaussian) (*log*) or [Difference-of-Gaussians](https://en.wikipedia.org/wiki/Difference_of_Gaussians) (*dog*).
+Blob detection operator: [Laplacian-of-Gaussian](https://en.wikipedia.org/wiki/Blob_detection#The_Laplacian_of_Gaussian) (*log*) or [Difference-of-Gaussians](https://en.wikipedia.org/wiki/Blob_detection#The_difference_of_Gaussians_approach) (*dog*).
 Particle location are computed as local maxima in a 3x3 neighbour from the operator response.

 * **--sigma** (default: 1.5)

 Scale parameter for the DoG/LoG operator.
 For a uniform disk of radius R pixels on a uniform background, this should be set to approximately 1.41R.
+This scale parameter is relative to the *original* frame size and resolution (prev. to any prescaling).

 * **--thr** (default: 1.0)